 The harbour was used as a location for the filming of the comedy ‘Their Finest’ starring Gemma Arterton, Bill Nighy and Sam Claflin and due for release in April 2017.
 Discover more of Pembrokeshire’s film locations.

 Porthgain is the perfect location to visit if you’re enjoying a short break in St Davids being only 7 miles outside the city.

 Porthgain is the perfect place for launching kayaks to explore this section of the coast but you will need to bring your own with you.

 Walking is the main activity.
 Heading west on the Pembrokeshire Coast Path is one of the best walks in Pembrokeshire to Abereiddi Beach and back.
-There’s allsorts to explore from the old quarry above Porthgain to the slate quarries at Abereiddi.
+There are all sorts to explore from the old quarry above Porthgain to the slate quarries at Abereiddi.
 There’s a wonderful beach at Traeth Llyfn too with an interesting steel staircase down onto the beach.

 The Harbour Lights Gallery has a fantastic choice of original artworks and prints from contemporary artists.

-The Alun Davies Gallery can be found in one of the row of cottages on the edge of the village.
-The row of cottages are called Y Strydd or The Street.
-These cottages were once quarry workers cottages and are good examples of ‘Crog lofts'.
+The Alun Davies Gallery can be found in one of the rows of cottages on the edge of the village.
+The row of cottages is called Y Stryd or The Street.
+These cottages were once quarry workers cottages and are good examples of ‘Crog lofts’.
 The loft was a partial upper floor where the residents slept & not dissimilar to modern mezzanine loft apartments but with far more character!

 Food & Drink